logyxis/logyxis.github.io/_posts/2022-07-17-shadowsocks-xray-plugin.md

 ## Shadowsocks over WebSocket with TLS Using Xray Plugin on CentOS, Rocky Linux, or AlmaLinux

-Here is how to make Shadowsocks use WebSocket and TLS using the Xray Plugin and the Teddysun packages CentOS, Rocky Linux, or AlmaLinux.
+Here is how to make Shadowsocks use WebSocket and TLS with the Xray Plugin and the Teddysun packages on a CentOS, Rocky Linux, or AlmaLinux server.
 I assume as a starting point that:

 * You already own a domain name
 * You have opened an account with [Cloudflare](https://www.cloudflare.com)